Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Data-driven selection of the regularization parameter

-An estimator of $\Xi(\lambda)$ is desired for investigating how the regularization parameter $\lambda$ influences the power of the proposed test and for guiding the selection of $\lambda$ in practice.
-If the large matrix $D$ can be fully specified, we can estimate $\xi(\lambda)$ consistently by
+Suppose first that a prior model on the alternatives, as specified under \textbf{PA}, is given.
+Within the Bayesian decision-theoretic framework, we choose $\lambda$ by maximizing the power, or equivalently, maximizing $\SNR_p(\lambda,D)$.
+Implementing this strategy requires a consistent estimator of $\xi_p(\lambda,D)$.
+If the large matrix $D$ can be fully specified, we can estimate $\xi_p(\lambda,D)$ consistently by

-This situation typically arises when additional structural information about the data is available.
+The consistency of $\hat{\xi}_p(\lambda)$ is well known in the RMT literature and is therefore omitted.
+Such a setting typically arises when additional structural information about the data is available.
 For example, if it is reasonable to assume a stationary autocovariance structure, $D$ can be taken as a Toeplitz matrix with $(i,j)$-th entry $a^{|i-j|}$ for some $a>0$.
-However, when no additional information is avaialble, specifying a high dimensional positive definite matrix $D$ can be challenging.
-In this paper, we take a different approach.
+However, when no additional information is available, specifying a high-dimensional positive definite matrix $D$ can be challenging.

+In the following, we take a different approach.
 Motivated by \citet{li2020high}, we consider a polynomial alternative framework, by which we mean the following model: $BC$ satisfies \textbf{PA} with $D$ given as a matrix polynomial of $\Sigma_p$, namely

-for pre-specified coefficients $\pi_0$, $\pi_1$, $\dots$, $\pi_r$ such that $D$ is positive definite.
+for coefficients $\pi_0$, $\pi_1$, $\dots$, $\pi_r$ such that $D$ is positive definite.
+In this sense, $D$ is specified by the coefficients up to the unknown covariance $\Sigma_p$.
 Since any arbitrary smooth function can be approximated by polynomials, this formulation is quite useful and fairly general.
 Moreover, the choice of $D$ as a matrix polynomial in $\Sigma_p$ also allows for an easier interpretation of the signal structure under the alternative.
 Note that unless $\Sigma_p = I_p$, such a prior implies a certain distribution of the rank-one alternative in the spectral coordinate system.
-Specifically, larger values of $\pi_i$ for high powers $i$ imply that the signal has larger contribution from the leading eigenvectors of $\Sigma_p$.
+Specifically, larger values of $\pi_i$ for high powers $i$ imply that the signal has a larger contribution from the leading eigenvectors of $\Sigma_p$.